 If your pet goes missing reporting it missing to the database will increase your chances of it being returned.

 We use the ANIMALCARE CHIPS - these are the original identichips.
-If you need to chnage your details then go to their website www.identichip.co.uk.
-There is a one off fee to change details but that does allow for an unlimited number of changes.
+If you need to change your details or register a change in ownership then go to their website http://www.identichip.co.uk/pet-owner/microchipping/faq There is a one off fee to change details but that does allow for an unlimited number of changes.
+Different microchip registries will have different websites & further instructions on changing details will be found on their websites - there should be information on your original microchipping paperwork.
+Not all microchip databases are equal, some are harder for us to access trace the owner from so we would very much recommend that chips are registered wither with Identibase or Petlog.

 If you have bred a litter of puppies that need microchippping (and legally they have to be originally registered to the breeder) then register as a breeder on the above website.
 This will allow you to register the puppies and do the first change to their new owners for free.

-Microchipping will be compulsory for dogs in the UK from April 2016.
-Dogs will have to be microchipped by 8 weeks of age and it will be an offence if contact details are not up to date.
+Microchipping is compulsory for dogs in the UK.
+Dogs have to be microchipped by 8 weeks of age and it will be an offence if contact details are not up to date.

-Identichips will not be compulsory in cats but are a very good idea as outdoor cats do sometimes get lost & they often loose their collars.
+Identichips are not yet compulsory in cats but are a very good idea as outdoor cats do sometimes get lost & they often loose their collars.
 They can be used in conjunction with specialised cat flaps to ensure that only your cat can access your house.
 Non resident cats will sometimes come in through cat flaps, eat your cats food and unsettle the resident cat leading to stress related problems - typically spraying.
+There are even microchip activated cat feeders which can be handy if you have cats on different (ie prescription) diets.

 Parrots and birds of prey can also be microchipped but to be done safely they have to be anaethatised to ensure that they are still.